DuneRanger/Large-Number-Library/testingTODO.md

 ## Arithmetic

-- Figure out if I need to add the bitSize template to all functions, or if I can just let it be without the template and have the operations defined regardless of the bitSize
-- Double check addition, if it works correctly when adding a shorter, negative number (am I doing extension correctly)
 - Note that updating LSW and MSW in any arithmetic that make use of bit operations, where they are also updated, is redundant

 ## Printing